AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_uikit_ios.md

 - Clients retrieve a token from your app server.
 - Client A and Client B log in to Agora Chat.
-- Client A sends a message to Client B. The message is sent to the Agora Chat server and the server delivers the message to Client B. When Client B receives the message, the SDK triggers an event.
+- Client A sends a message to Client B. The message is sent to the Agora Chat server, and the server delivers the message to Client B. When Client B receives the message, the SDK triggers an event.
 Client B listens for the event and gets the message.

 ## Prerequisites